Salfords: History

 In the 1870s a state school was built on the fork between the London Road and Woodhatch Road on Petridge Common.
 The school consisted of four classrooms three were divided by sliding glass doors.
 The head teacher was located upstairs above the cloakrooms.
 In World War II two air raid shelters were built on opposite sides of the long tapering playground.
 In the mid-1950s the then "Salfords County Primary School" started to expand and relocated to Copsleigh Avenue.

 The railway station was built in 1915 to enable workers access to the Monotype Corporation factory.
-Today it is served by London Bridge/London Victoria to Horsham trains.
+Today it is served by Thameslink services between Bedford and Three Bridges with additional services in the peak hours between London Victoria and Gatwick Airport.
 On the main road Hall & Co, the dominant building materials supplier in the south east of England had their regional maintenance depot, used in WWII to repair war tanks.

 Cricket club

 Salfords Cricket Club is a village cricket club.
 The club runs two Saturday League sides in the Surrey Downs League and a Sunday friendly side.
 The club host a "Cricket Week" of mid-week games each July, and a tour every August.
 The club now play on a council-owned ground on Petridge Wood Common, off Woodhatch Road.
 Salfords Cricket Club was formed in 1921.
 The Club's first captain was Tom Enever, whose photograph can be seen in the pavilion today.
 The Council relocated the club to its present ground at Petridge Wood Common in 1960.